-Siu-man (Charlene Choi) scowls through her job as a gynaecology nurse, while trying to hide her mail-order dildo from her co-workers.
-Her marriage has fallen apart due to a non-existent sexlife.
-When her father (legendary action star Lau Wing) is hospitalised, she is forced to run his cha-chaan-teng (Hong Kong style diner).
-But how can Siu-man, who’s been forbidden to enter the kitchen since childhood, recreate her father’s signature dishes?
-Unexpected help comes in the form of Chia-hao (Wu Kang- jen), a hunky Paris-trained Cordon Bleu chef who arouses both her appetite and her desire.
-She realises that she must tackle her fear of intimacy head-on.
+Siu Man (Charlene Choi from HK’s most beloved pop-duo Twins) scowls through her job as a gynaecology nurse, while trying to hide her mail-order dildo from her co-workers.
+Her marriage has fallen apart due to a non-existent sex life, and even the dildo failed to win back her ex-husband.
+When her father (legendary Shaw Bros action star Lau Wing) is hospitalized, she is forced to take over the running of his cha-chaan-teng (Hong Kong style diner).
+But how can Siu Man, who’s been forbidden to enter the kitchen since childhood, recreate her father’s signature dishes: Pork Belly stewed with pickled veggies and steamed fish-and-egg pudding?
+Unexpected help comes in the form of Chia-hao (Wu Kang-jen), a hunky Paris-trained cordon bleu chef who arouses both her appetite and her desire.
+She realizes that she must tackle her fear of intimacy head-on.
 It starts with cooking and pole-dancing lessons.

 Hong Kong may be a high-tech, cosmopolitan city, but old-fashioned Confucian morality dies hard.
-Independent filmmaker Jessey Tsang’s courageous and tantalising new work delves into sex phobia and female repression – subjects often swept under the carpet in Asian society.
-The lm is also a love song to the humble yet heavenly flavours of Hong Kong cuisine
+Independent filmmaker Jessey Tsang’s courageous and tantalizing new work delves into sex phobia and female repression – subjects often swept under the carpet in Asian society.
+Unlike explicit and politically-charged explorations of female sexuality in the west, Tsang takes a gentler yet touchingly honest approach, to chart a typical Hong Kong woman’s journey from body shame to self-acceptance.
+The film is also a lovesong to the humble yet heavenly flavours of Hong Kong cuisine.